BrickBench/BrickBench/README.md

 * Ctrl-G to go to a specific position

 ## Current Bugs
-* Some triangles missing on collision mesh and display mesh
+* Some triangles missing on collision mesh and display mesh.
-* Material and shading pipeline improperly emulated resulting in mistexturing and other oddities
+* Material and shading pipeline improperly emulated resulting in mistexturing and other oddities.
-* Mouse sometime snaps out of place
+* Mouse sometime snaps out of place.
-* Infinite walls are missing pieces
+* Infinite walls are missing pieces.
-* Some collision meshes some do not have the correct rotation applied
+* Some collision meshes some do not have the correct rotation applied.
+* Intel integrated GPUs have alot of issues and may not run correctly.

 To report bugs, add an issue to this repository in the top of the window.